Lilian Abrams brings to AIIR over 25 years of expertise in Organization and Leadership Development and Executive Coaching.

-Manuelle is a former board member of the Los Angeles Organization Development Network, and has provided pro bono consultations to the Los Angeles board of the American Society for Training and Development.
-She is a member of the Human Resources Strategy Forum and a member of the Consulting Psychology Division of the American Psychological Association; she has been a repeat presenter at their national conference.
+Manuelle served as a board member of the Los Angeles Organization Development Network.
+She is a member of the Human Resources Strategy Forum, a member of the Society for Intercultural Education, Training and Resources, a councilor member of the French-American Chamber of Commerce of New York, a founding member of the French Alumni SoCal network, and a member of the Consulting Psychology Division of the American Psychological Association, where she has been a repeat national conference presenter.

 Dr. Dawn Cone brings 25 years of experience specializing in individual, team, and organizational effectiveness.
 As an executive coach and consultant, Dawn draws from her background in human behavior, leadership development, training, and research –combining strategy and innovation for maximum impact and value.